- Describe the emotional effects of stressful events, such as deployment, on children and families.

 The remainder of this lesson focuses on how you can support children and families before, during, and after deployment.

 Support Before Deployment

-Encourage families to talk with their children honestly about the deployment.
+Encourage families to talk with their children honestly about the deployment; infants and toddlers need to hear this information just as much as older children and preschoolers do.
 It is important for families to help children understand: